-Testing your canine can be done in clinic and takes only 8-10 minutes after a blood sample is taken.
-It is a vector born disease test called the 4dxplus test.
+Testing your dog can be done easily in clinic and takes aproximately 10 minutes after a blood sample is taken.
+It is a vector born disease test called the 4Dx Plus test from Idexx.
 It can confirm heartworm disease, Borrelia burgdorferi (Lyme), Anaplasmosis and Ehrlichiosis.

 Positive canines would then have a Quant C6 test done to further evaluate to obtain a numerical value, so that following a course of antibiotic treatment a second Quant C6 test would be done to verify effective treatment.